 Measurements based on quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date.
+The Branch does not have Level 1 financial instruments at 30 June 2016 (2015: nil).

 Level 2